jasonrey/mini-php-mvc/README.md

     {
         "status": "success",
-        "response": Mixed
+        "data": Mixed
     }

 - `$message` is empty string by default by accepts object and array as well.
 - `result.status` is `"success"`
-- `result.response` can be string, integer, or json encoded array/object
+- `result.data` is the data returned by server

 ## Ajax::fail